ACoreFundamentals/Machine-Learning/README.md

 *   Fair Understanding of Python

-Third party libraries for data manipulation and visualization in Python NOTE!! for these third party libraries prior familiarity and deep knowledge is not required, they are easy to pick up and you can       learn what you need only.
+Third party libraries for data manipulation and visualization in Python NOTE!! for these third party libraries prior familiarity and deep knowledge is not required, they are easy to pick up and you can       learned what you need only.

 *   pandas - for data manipulation
 *   numpy - for mathematical operations